Sears: 1990s and early 2000s: decline

+2004–2018: Merger with Kmart and decline

 On November 17, 2004, Kmart Holdings Corporation announced it would acquire Sears, Roebuck, and Co. for $11 billion after Kmart completed its recovery from bankruptcy.
 As a part of the acquisition, Kmart Holding Corporation, along with Sears, Roebuck, and Co., was transformed into the new Sears Holdings Corporation.
 The new company started trading on the NASDAQ stock exchange as SHLD; Sears sold its single-letter ticker symbol 'S' in the New York Stock Exchange that it had held since 1910 to Sprint Corporation.
 The new corporation announced that it would continue to operate stores under both the Sears and Kmart brands.
 In 2005, the company began renovating some Kmart stores and converting them to the Sears Essentials format, only to change them later to Sears Grands.
 The combined company's profits peaked at $1.5 billion in 2006.

 By 2010, the company was no longer profitable; from 2011 to 2016, the company lost $10.4 billion.
 In 2014, its total debt ($4.2 billion at the end of January 2017) exceeded its market capitalization ($974.1 million as of March 21, 2017).
 Sears declined from more than 3,500 physical stores to 695 U.S. stores from 2010 to 2017.
 Sales at Sears stores dropped 10.3 percent in the final quarter of 2016 when compared to the same period in 2015.